Clovisko/learning-git/README.md

 # learning-git
-The way to a better future is to learn continously untill you make it
+The way to a better future is to learn continously untill you make it Being a devops consist of working hard